 While traditionally, CAPTCHAs required a user to copy a jumbled sequence of numbers and letters.
 However, users are now more likely to see a grid of images from which they must, for example, select all images with bridges or all images with a set of traffic lights.

 Types of CAPTCHA

-A few types of CAPTCHA are as follows:
+What are the different types of CAPTCHAs?
+They are defined as follows:

 - Text-based CAPTCHAs.
 These tests are designed to verify that you are human by requiring you to identify letters in a distorted format.
 For example, the image may appear as a bunch of vertical or horizontal lines.
 You must type the word or number presented in the boxes above each line.
 In some cases, this exercise is made more difficult if there are several words appearing in one line instead of one word at a time.

 - Digital CAPTCHAs.
 Digital tests use symbols rather than text characters for verification, but they all follow the same basic principles – test your intelligence against an automated system.
 Solutions include shapes, colours, sounds and pictures (for example users have to select all images containing a cat).